SSWConsulting/SSW.Rules.Content/rules/return-on-investment/rule.md

 :::
 :::
 ::: bad
-Figure: Bad Example - George knew there was a way to get better ROI while fixing the signature as he was currently working on implementing a 3rd party solution, that would require less manual labour.
-However, he did not mention it
+Figure: Bad Example - ROI was not mentioned
 :::

 ::: email-template